How to carve using different types of wood for Ancient Greek Acanthus

 ACANTHUS LEAF

 Greeks loved to decorate their magnificent buildings and temples with acanthus leaves.
-The acanthus is a rugged plant that can handle many conditions.
-The leaves have been used in Southeast Asia for storing rice because they help draw moisture out of the air, keeping it dry.
-You can find the acanthus in many places like ancient China, Russia, India, Southeast Asia, the Mediterranean, and even on nearby islands.
+This plant is very sturdy and has excellent skills for adapting to its surroundings.
+In Southeast Asia, the acanthus leaves are good for storing rice since they take moisture from the air, which helps keep the rice.
+People have used the acanthus in ancient China, Russia, India, Southeast Asia, the Mediterranean, and neighboring islands.

 Acanthus Leaf Decoration